1225 St. Mary's Road

 - Tenant must engage professionals in the fields of design, engineering and contracting.
 The selected firms are subject to approval by the landlord.

 - Provide a high quality, well-detailed environment.
-Fixtures must be new and of high quality.
+Fixtures and fittings must be new and of high quality.

 - Ensure that all aspects of the design and construction of tenant spaces meet the requirements of all applicable building codes, bylaws and regulations.